 Media control phase: including media stream transmission and control using RTP/RTCP and H.245 control signalling.

 This Recommendation details parameters that are used to describe telepresence endpoint characteristics which are used in the media setup phase during capability negotiation.
+Typically, the provider advertises captures with its characteristics and capabilities (what it can provide), e.g. some or all of those listed above.
+The consumer selects captures with characteristics and capabilities (only those it wants to receive).
+The provider can then set up media transportation channels based on the consumer’s choice.
 The characteristics may be explicitly signalled or a default (not requiring signalling) may be assumed based on the support of this Recommendation.

 A telepresence endpoint may have different capabilities related to audio, visual and environmental characteristics.
 For example these characteristics may include: